andrewarrow/t1m3l1n3/README.md

 You are not following user 7 and user 14 anymore.

-When they go to post something, a pointer to their latest message will be placed in each user's inbox; if they user follows them.
+When they go to post something, a pointer to their latest message will be placed in each user's inbox; if the user follows them.

 This is what Following []unit64 is for and it means: